Not-Baguette/mtkclient-installer/README.md

 ![image](https://github.com/user-attachments/assets/0038bba5-4f5e-449a-9a07-acf41c4abdc7)

 I made this to simplify tech support work I've been doing on XDA discord server in case I ever become inactive there.
-This code for the most part will be self-updating as it searches for latest releases.
+This code for the most part will be *self-updating* as it _searches for latest releases_ rather being stuck on a specific version.
 ### Only for Windows because I can't test on mac/linux

 ## Installation